 Dining Room Art

-The dining room is one of the few spaces where people sit still, face forward, and actually look at the walls.
-That makes art selection here more deliberate than almost anywhere else in the home.
-A print on the dining room wall isn't background — it's part of the meal.
+The dining room is one of the few spaces where people sit still, face forward, and look at the walls.
+A print on the dining room wall isn't background — it's part of the dining experience.

 Choosing Art for Dining Spaces